Not actually Erin. & is used with permission. |

 - Three color options at the touch of a button (white, red, green)

-- Four white light options (high, medium, low, strobe, and circuit-on-board [COB])
+- Four white light options (high, medium, low, and strobe)

 - Good battery endurance (three hours performance at the highest setting, five hours at medium)